oconnellryan/oconnellryan.github.io/ufc-rankings.md

 I started by applying the classic Elo rating system to UFC fights, which provided a solid foundation.
 From there, I modified the formula to account for factors that reflect the quality of a victory (such as early finishes and title fights) and added a decay function to account for inactivity.
 Once the final structure was in place, I ran a grid search to tune key parameters—like rating sensitivity and decay rate — optimizing the model's prediction accuracy.
 Here’s exactly how the final formula works:

 #### Post-Fight Adjustment Formula:
 The formula I have created goes through all UFC Fights since UFC 17 in chronological order, and adjusts both fighters' ratings after each fight.
 For a fighter's first fight in the UFC, they are given a default rating of 300.
-For each fight in the data, the model calculates the expected win probability using the following formula (for the winner): &nbsp;<br>
+For each fight in the data, the model calculates the expected win probability using the following formulas for the winner and loser: &nbsp;<br>

 &nbsp;&nbsp;&nbsp;&nbsp;*WinProb<sub>W</sub> = 1 / (1 + 10 <sup>(Rating<sub>L</sub> - Rating<sub>W</sub>) / 370</sup>)* &nbsp;<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*WinProb<sub>L</sub> = 1 / (1 + 10 <sup>(Rating<sub>W</sub> - Rating<sub>L</sub>) / 370</sup>)* &nbsp;<br>
 &nbsp;<br>

-The expected win probability of the winner is then used in these formulas to calculate the new ratings: &nbsp;<br>
+The expected win probabilities are then used in these formulas to calculate the new fighter ratings: &nbsp;<br>
 &nbsp;<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*NewRating<sub>W</sub> = Rating<sub>W</sub> + 170 × Title × Method × (1 - WinProb<sub>W</sub>)*(1 + <sup>Rating<sub>L</sub></sup>&frasl;<sub>40000</sub>) &nbsp;<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*NewRating<sub>L</sub> = Rating<sub>L</sub> - 170 × Method × (-1 + WinProb<sub>L</sub>)*(1 - <sup>Rating<sub>W</sub></sup>&frasl;<sub>40000</sub>) &nbsp;<br>